Paracontrolled distributions and singular PDEs: A generalized parabolic Anderson model

-Lemma~\ref{lemma:mod-para-est} takes care of the first two terms on the right hand side.
-The term $F(u) \succ \xi$ can be controlled using the paraproduct estimates, so that it remains to control the resonant product $F(u) \circ \xi$.
-In principle, this can be achieved by combining the decomposition described above with~\eqref{eq:paraproduct difference}, which enables us to switch between the two paraproducts~$\precprec$ and~$\prec$.
-However, in that way we would pick up a superlinear estimate from Lemma~\ref{lemma:para-taylor}, and thus would get a problem when trying to construct global in time solutions.
-We therefore have to be slightly more careful.
+Lemma~\ref{lemma:mod-para-est} (and the fact that $L\vartheta - \xi \in C^\infty(\mathbb{T}^2)$) takes care of the first two terms on the right hand side.
+The term $F(u) \rpara \xi$ can be controlled using the paraproduct estimates, so that it remains to control the resonant product $F(u) \reso \xi$.
+In principle, this can be achieved by combining the decomposition described above with~\eqref{eq:paraproduct difference}, which enables us to switch between the two paraproducts~$\mpara$ and~$\lpara$.
+However, in that way we pick up a superlinear estimate from Lemma~\ref{lemma:paralinearization}.
+By being slightly more careful, we can get an estimate which depends linearly on $\|u^\sharp(t)\|_{\alpha+\beta}$ and is quadratic only in $\|u\|_{C_T L^\infty}^2$.
+This allows us to obtain a ``conditional global existence result'', which shows that there exists a paracontrolled solution up to the explosion time of the $L^\infty$ norm of $u$.